alerybo/bookie/README.md

 This is a React.js app for book lovers!

 Projects includes:
-- asynchronous JavaScript function fetching data from Google Books API
+- fetching data from Google Books API on the Node.js backend side
 - personal data stored using Firebase
 - custom hook importing data from React Context
 - page routing with React Router
 - book rating functionality using React Simple Rating component